12 Benefits of Learning How to Crochet

 During the Great Irish Potato Famine in the mid-1800s, Ursuline sisters there began teaching local women and children thread crochet using bent needles in corked handles.
 The Irish lace these locals created was then shipped to and sold in America and Europe.
 The sold items were probably instrumental in helping many Irish families survive the famine.

-Crochet became elevated to an art form when Queen Victoria learned to crochet and continues to evolve and develop today.
-Thread work gave way to crochet yarn in the mid-twentieth century and the art of crochet exploded into afghans, shawls, sweaters, booties, potholders, dolls, and into almost anything the crafter could conceive.
+Crochet became elevated to an art form when Queen Victoria learned how and continues to evolve and develop today.
+Thread work gave way to yarn in the mid-twentieth century and the art of crochet exploded into afghans, shawls, sweaters, booties, potholders, dolls, and into almost anything the crafter could conceive.

 The Benefits of Learning How to Crochet